denodo/denodocommunity-lab-environment/lab-environment-containers/res/denodo/files/custom-lang/data-catalog/README.md

 # Collaborate translating Data Catalog to Other Languages

-For others languages, the installation of the Denodo Platform includes a template file.
+For others languages, the installation of the Denodo Platform includes a template file in English.
 This template contains key-value pairs like this one:

 ```properties
 login.signIn=Sign in